unity3d-jp/UnityChanToonShaderVer2_Project/Documentation~/UnitychanToonShader2.md

 # Installing &lt;Unitychan ToonShader2&gt;
 To install this package, follow the instructions in the [Package Manager documentation](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html).

-If you installed this package, UTS2 files are installed into **Toon** folder under **Assets** folder in your Unity project.
+If you installed this package, UTS2 files are installed into **Unitychan ToonShader2** folder under **Packages** folder in your Unity project.

-To get the sample scenes of UTS2, download whole project from [here](https://github.com/unity3d-jp/UnityChanToonShaderVer2_Project/archive/master.zip).
+To get the sample scenes of UTS2, download whole project from [here](https://github.com/unity3d-jp/UnityChanToonShaderVer2_Project/archive/package/sample-project.zip).

 The project comes with sample scenes where you can learn various setting examples of UTS2.